Everyone with diabetes has the right to an annual foot check.

 - High – one or more signs of foot problems such as a loss of sensation, or even a previous ulcer or amputation.

 - Active – highly serious foot complications such as a spreading infection or ulcer.

 You’ll get information that explains what your level of risk means, and be told what you need to do next.
-If your feet are moderate or high, you’ll be referred to the Foot Protection Service.
-If they’re active risk, you should be having treatment for it.
+If your feet are moderate or high, you’ll be referred to the foot protection team.
+If you're active risk, you should be having treatment for it.

 It’s important you’re told how to look after your feet at home – according to your level of risk.
 This should include a management or treatment plan.
 If you don’t get it, ask for it.

 Make sure you get the details of who to contact if you have a foot problem before your next annual foot check.
 It’s always good to ask a healthcare professional if you’re worried.

 To help you get the best out of your foot check, we’ve made a short guide on your annual foot check (PDF, 41KB) that explains what you should expect and give you a space to record results.
 You can also order a free copy from our shop.